dominickjay/dominickjay.com/content/articles/lets-react-components.md

 ## Introduction

 In this post, we are going to look into React components, what they are, what types are available and how we can create them.
-We'll then quickly scale up a project using the CRA, and put together a custom component to see how it all clicks together.
+We'll also quickly scale up a project using the CRA, and put together a custom component to see how it all clicks together.

 <aside-block type="prerequisites" heading="Prerequisites" text="
       <ul>